 This disease is believed to be genetic in many large dog breeds including Great Danes.

-There are additional heart conditions that may be common in Great Dates.
+It results in an enlarged heart and eventually heart failure.
+There are additional heart conditions that may be common in Great Danes.

 Unfortunately, many large and giant dog breeds are susceptible to bone cancer (osteosarcoma).